Anise Seed

 • Common Name: Anise Seed

-• Critters or Pests: Aphids, cutworms, downey mildew, mice
+• Critters: Aphids, cutworms, downey mildew, mice

 • Family: Apiaceae